roopekoo/Kinect3D/2.Filters/ClusterExtraction/README.md

 - Finds clusters with point distance of 0.03, min 300 points in a cluster and a default max cluster size

 ./ClusterExtraction PlanarFiltered.pcd 0.04 350 19000
-- Finds clusters with point distance of 0.04, min 350 points in a cluster and max of 19000 points in one cluster.
+- Finds clusters with a point distance of 0.04, min 350 points in a cluster, and a max of 19000 points in one cluster.

 # Build and run
 1. `mkdir build`